mrchrisster/MiSTer_SAM/README.md

 ## Features
 - **Autoplay** - MiSTer SAM autostarts by default when your MiSTer is idle in the main menu.
 If you want SAM to always autostart, no matter if in the main menu or not, you can do that by changing "menuonly" setting in `MiSTer_SAM.ini` .

-- **Controller Detection** - MiSTer SAM will only start when no input has been received from your controllers for the amount of time set in `MiSTer_SAM.ini`
+- **Controller Detection** - MiSTer SAM will only start when no input has been received from your controllers for the amount of time set in `MiSTer_SAM.ini`.
+SAM can have custom button assignments for "Show next game" or "Start game".
+Check in SAM's menu under "Configure Exit bahvior" -> "Setup controller".

 - **Options Menu** - All options of SAM can be configured from a menu when launching `MiSTer_SAM_on.sh`.
 Push UP button after launching `MiSTer_SAM_on.sh` script.
 **NOTE** The menu does not work out of the box on CRT's .
 Please try adding the following settings to your `/media/fat/MiSTer.ini` and see if it will make the menu work for your CRT setup: